persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Pivot calibration
 *****************

 Implement the pivot calibration algorithm as discussed in the "Positional Tracking" lecture.
-While pivoted around its tip, the optically tracked pose of athe instrument has been saved.
+While pivoted around its tip, the optically tracked pose of the instrument has been saved.
 The data can be used to solve for the location of the tool tip relative to the origin of the tracked marker.

 Theory
 ======